 ΔU = Q − W

 This is the energy-conservation principle from earlier lessons, extended to include heat as a form of energy transfer.
-On the CBE, first-law questions usually appear as bookkeeping: "How much heat flowed if the internal energy rose by X and the system did Y of work?"
+First-law problems usually appear as bookkeeping: "How much heat flowed if the internal energy rose by X and the system did Y of work?"
 Add or subtract carefully.

 Second law — entropy always increases